Tips for Planning Your Road Trip to Utah

 It became pretty clear early on in my travel planning that 7 days for Utah was not enough.
 If you really want to see the state, you need more like 14 days or at the very least, 10 days.
 Initially, our plan was to stay 3 days in Moab, 3 days in Kanab and 1 day in SLC but that abruptly changed when our airline contacted us literally at the last minute (aka the day before our departure) to inform us that they were delaying our return flight for an entire day (seriously!).
 So I scrambled around and found us a hotel for that last night, excited that we were staying an extra day (a full 7 days total) but annoyed that lack of planning on their part meant a more expensive trip on mine.

 This post covers how to make the most of your trip to Utah and how best to plan for it.
 Utah is a pretty large state so getting from one park to another does take quite a bit of time.
 You will want to make sure you appropriate the right amount of time for travel as well as time spent in each place.
-And if you aren’t convinced you need to have Utah on your travel radar, then check out this post on why you need to add Utah to your bucket list.

 6 Tips for Planning Your Trip to Utah